ReLU Neural Networks of Polynomial Size for Exact Maximum Flow Computation: Introduction

-For other problems, like the Minimum Spanning Tree Problem or the Maximum Flow Problem, all classical algorithms seem to use conditional branchings.
+For other problems, like the Minimum Spanning Tree Problem or the Maximum Flow Problem, all classical algorithms use comparison-based branchings.
 For example, many maximum flow algorithms use them to decide whether an arc is part of the \emph{residual network}.
-Thus, these algorithms cannot be implemented with NNs and, without the results of this paper, it remains unclear whether polynomial-size NNs to solve these problems do exist at all.

-More generally, the grand vision to which we contribute in this paper is to understand for different CO problems whether they can be solved by a limited class of strongly polynomial time algorithms that corresponds to polynomial-size NNs.

-\mypara{Exact Neural Networks for CO Problems} Many functions related to CO~problems are CPWL and can thus be represented with an NN (of any size), using the result by Arora et al.~\cite{Arora:DNNwithReLU}.
-In fact, for a feasible set $\mathcal{X}\subseteq\set{0,1}^n$, consider the generic CO~problem $\min_{x\in\mathcal{X}} c^T x$.
-This formulation covers a broad range of CO~problems, among them efficiently solvable problems like Shortest Path and Matching Problems, the Minimum Spanning Tree Problem, the Maximum Flow Problem (via duality to the Minimum Cut Problem), and also NP-hard problems like the Knapsack or the Traveling Salesperson Problem.
-When considering the cost vector $c$ to be a variable, the function $c\mapsto\min_{x\in\mathcal{X}} c^T x$ mapping~$c$ to the objective value, is a minimum of finitely many linear functions and thus CPWL.
-For NP-hard problems it is unlikely that polynomial-size NNs can compute this function.
-However, even for problems in P, the existence of polynomial-size NNs is unclear as argued above.

-Note that, due to their continuous nature, ReLU NNs (without threshold gates or similar) that output the discrete solution vector $x\in\set{0,1}^n$, and not only the objective value, cannot exist.
-Therefore, we are mostly interested in computing only the objective value.
-However, for the Maximum Flow Problem the situation is slightly different since it is not the primal Maximum Flow Problem but the dual Minimum Cut Problem that is represented in the generic form above.
-In fact, using an appropriate tie-breaking rule between equally good flows, the vector denoting a maximum flow is a CPWL function of the arc capacities.
-Hence, a ReLU NN computing this maximum flow function of type~$\R^{m}\to\R^{m}$ ($m$~being the number of arcs in the flow-network) is possible, in addition to only computing the objective value.
-In this paper, we show that this is even possible with polynomial size.
+More specifically, in the Edmonds-Karp algorithm a slight perturbation (from $0$ to $\epsilon$) in the capacities can lead to different augmenting path and therefore to a completely different intermediate flow; see \Cref{Fig:edmonds_karp}.
+Such a discontinuous behavior can never be represented by a ReLU~NN.